jewelsofthought/neshama/site/posts/parashot/Shemini.md

 That the building and the maintanance of the _mishkan_ all take place and exist in the mundane, all the activities and the elements are sacred.
 Would it not make sense that in the sacred ceremenonies and energy of thet _Mishkan_ we should beging to seek our pathway through the mundane?
 Not to use the mundane to build the sacred, but the sacred to build the mundane.

-Just as the essence of the _shabbat_ is to make it קדושׁ, sacred by seperating it from the mundance.
+Just as the essence of the _shabbat_ is to make it [קדושׁ]{dir="rtl"}, sacred by seperating it from the mundance.
 It is the day to break patterns, rest from the demanding aspects of the mundane.
 It is the day to practice one's dedication to the "way of heaven", not the way of the earth.

-.